(xref.See-also Hearing Loss.)

 Most often the cause of a child's hearing loss cannot be reversed, and treatment involves use of a hearing aid to compensate for the impairment as much as possible.

 People in deaf communities are proud of their rich culture and alternative forms of communication.
-Many people oppose the aggressive treatment of hearing impairment on the grounds that it denies children the opportunities available in those communities.
+Many deaf people oppose surgery for the treatment of severe hearing impairment on the grounds that it may deny children membership in the deaf community.
 Families who wish to consider this approach should discuss it with their doctor.

-Last full review/revision January 2009 by Robert J. Ruben, MD
+Last full review/revision June 2014 by Udayan K. Shah, MD